Dynamics of opinion polarization: Modelling framework

 The four classes capture four different concepts of polarization.
 However, they are correlated by the following important invariant that will be used in the next section and whose proof is given in the SI Appendix.

 \begin{lemma}[Polarization invariant] For all opinion vectors~$\bm{x}$, the following inequality holds:

 \end{lemma}

-From this relation the following corollary follows trivially. \begin{corollary} When there is no choice shift the polarization moves in the same direction for both $P_1$ and $P_3$. \end{corollary} Corollary~\ref{coro:invariant_nochoiceshift} says that, when there is no choice shift, the polarization with $P_1$ implies the polarization with $P_3$ and vice versa.
+From this relation, the following corollary follow, whose proof is provided in the SI Appendix. \begin{corollary} When there is no choice shift the polarization moves in the same direction for both $P_1$ and $P_3$. \end{corollary} Corollary~\ref{coro:invariant_nochoiceshift} says that, when there is no choice shift, the polarization with $P_1$ implies the polarization with $P_3$ and vice versa.
 A straightforward remark is that, in all the cases when the choice shift is null (for example when opinions are positive and $W$ is symmetric, as shown by Gionis~\etaltwo~\cite{Gionis2013}), the Dispersion and Absolute classes of polarization are identical and represent the only global class of polarization.